Shared Parental Leave (SPL) gives more choice in how 2 parents can care for their child.

 - getting a parental order if they had the child through surrogacy

-- up to 50 weeks of SPL
+Eligible parents can get up to 50 weeks of shared parental leave.

-- baby, for example twins
+- more than one baby, for example twins

-- child in the same adoption placement
+- more than one child in the same adoption placement

 If the birth parent or primary adopter is not entitled to maternity or adoption leave

-Ways parents can use Shared Parental Leave
+Ways parents can use shared parental leave

-Ways eligible parents could use SPL include:
+Ways eligible parents could use shared parental leave include:

 - both parents are off at the same time